 - a.
 Contractor shall be reimbursed the full cost of providing services.
-Unless otherwise authorized by the Chief of San Mateo Health or designee, the monthly payment by County to Contractor for the services shall be one-twelfth (1/12) of the total obligation for those services or EIGHTEEN THOUSAND EIGHTY-SEVEN DOLLARS (\$18,087). - E. Texting and Social Media Innovation Tech Suite Pilot
+Unless otherwise authorized by the Chief of San Mateo Health or designee, the monthly payment by County to Contractor for the services shall be one-twelfth (1/12) of the total obligation for those services or EIGHTEEN THOUSAND EIGHTY-SEVEN DOLLARS (\$18,087). - E. Texting and Social Media Innovation Tech Suite Pilot b.
+Contractor shall be reimbursed the full cost of providing services described in Exhibit A.2.3, Paragraph D. Contractor shall bill the County on the tenth (10th) business day of the month clearly itemizing expenditures and services delivered the previous month as per the following budget:

-For Texting and Social Media - Innovation Tech Suite Pilot as described in Paragraph I.D. of Exhibit A.2.2, County shall pay up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000).
+For Texting and Social Media - Innovation Tech Suite Pilot as described in Paragraph I.D. of Exhibit A.2.3, County shall pay up to a maximum of TWO HUNDRED FIFTY THOUSAND DOLLARS (\$250,000).

-- 1. FY 2019 2020 - a.
-The total amount County shall be obligated to pay shall not exceed ONE HUNDRED TWENTY-FIVE THOUSAND DOLLARS (\$125,000). - b.
-Contractor shall be reimbursed the full cost of providing services described in Exhibit A.2.2, Paragraph D. Contractor shall bill the County on the tenth (10th) business day of the month clearly itemizing expenditures and services delivered the previous month as per the following budget:
+- 1. FY 2019 2020 - The total amount County shall be obligated to pay shall not exceed ONE HUNDRED TWENTY-FIVE THOUSAND DOLLARS (\$125,000).